kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 {% onebox https://developer.kaltura.com/recipes/video_search/embed#/start %}

-### Retriving Entry Details - media.get
+### Retrieving Entry Details - media.get
+Data retrieval at Kaltura uses

-In Kaltura retriving the data of an object by its id is done by calling its `get` action.
+To retrieve the data of an object using its ID, call the object's `get` action.
 With media entries, call the [`media.get`](https://developer.kaltura.com/api-docs/#/media.get) action to retrieve the data of a specific entry.

 ### Updating Entry Details - media.update